drawfind/visuomotor_mismatch/README.md

 ```bash
 python mismatch_response_simulation1.py
 ```
 Close a figure to see the next figure.
 This code produces five figures.
+To test the variant with randomly distributed preferred values in a population code, set the variable `uniform_code` to `False` in the function `experiment`.

 To run the code for the supplementary information, use the following command:
 ```bash